NVIDIA/data-science-stack/README.md

 Jupyter's web UI.

 ### Local Tools
-Version 2.7.0 introduced the `install-tools` command (paired with `purge-tools`), which extends the functionality of the stack.
+DSS Version 2.7.0 introduced the `install-tools` command (paired with `purge-tools`), which extends the functionality of the stack.
 Currently, the list includes:
 * [jupyter-repo2docker](https://github.com/jupyterhub/repo2docker) Point it to a github repository and it will create a docker container, and launch a jupyter notebook inside it
 * [Nvidia GPU Cloud CLI](https://ngc.nvidia.com)  This is perhaps the easiest way to interact with Nvidia assets
 * [Kaggle CLI](https://github.com/Kaggle/kaggle-api) Allows users to sync up and manage Kaggle kernels, datasets, etc. locally